gms1/go-project-template/docs/go-project-template_service.md

-## go-project-template version
+## go-project-template service

-Print the version
+Run a service

 ### Synopsis

-Print the version of go-project-template
+Run as a service

 ```
-go-project-template version [flags]
+go-project-template service [flags]
 ```

 ### Options

 ```
-  -h, --help   help for version
+  -h, --help   help for service
 ```

 ### Options inherited from parent commands